 A8000 is packed in a similar but upgraded paper packaging box from the B series, with an additional sleeve where Final’s logo is smartly gold stamped on top.
 Opening up the box you will see a cloth wrap, which feels like the kind of fabric on a kimono, a traditional Japanese garment.

-The delicately arranged packaging explains Japanese’s packaging philosophy in a subtle but minimalistic and refined manner.
-The clean. snowy colored packaging mirrors the “transparent” tuning theme.
+The delicately arranged packaging explains Japan’s packaging philosophy in a subtle but minimalistic and refined manner.
+The clean. snowy-colored packaging mirrors the “transparent” tuning theme.

-Inside the box, you will find the earpieces, a metallic case similar to the E and B series pouch with aluminum covers, some MMCX pin remover, ear-hooks, a case of ear tips with replaceable filters.
+Inside the box, you will find the earpieces, a metallic case similar to the E and B series pouch with aluminum covers, some MMCX pin remover, ear hooks, and a case of ear tips with replaceable filters.

 There is little to no microphonics with the PVC tubed cables but Final includes some nicely designed ear hooks to eliminate noises.
 There is a new cable lock mechanism that differentiates from your normal ear hooks making it handy for this face mask era!

 Overall, the contents are practical with a consistent design that aligns with the product theme, and the whole experience is a step up from the lower-end series.